Bellarmine College Awards

 Created from a legacy received from Harry M. Daum, Class of 1938, the Daum Professorship is given annually to a tenured professor in the Bellarmine College of Liberal Arts with full rank who has exhibited a record of excellence in teaching and advising, scholarship or creative work, and service and leadership in their department, college, and university.
 Nominees must demonstrate consistent excellence in all areas of faculty responsibility commensurate with rank.

-2022-2023 Daum Professorship Awardee: Stella Oh, Professor of Women’s and Gender Studies
+2023-2024 Daum Professorship Awardee: Amir Hussain, Chair and Professor of Theological Studies

 Daum Mid-Career Faculty Research Award